Take the same powerful functionality of the multitask toolbar to your subtasks!

 - Add Dependencies: Select multiple subtasks to "block" or "wait on" others.

 - Archive subtasks: Close subtasks and clear them from view instantly.
-You can find them any time by going to your search bar!
+You can find them any time by using a filter for archived.

-- Remove Tasks: Nothing is more frustrating than trying to clean out your tasks and having to delete them one.. by one.. by one.
-Check off all those tasks that are unneeded and quickly have them removed from your list.
+- Delete: Nothing is more frustrating than trying to clean out your tasks and having to delete them one.. by one.. by one.
+This option moves your selected subtasks to the Trash where they can be restored for 30 days.